 Laura began leading Burn and Brae Wilderness School (Scots Language for Stream and Hill) in September 2015.
 Laura did an MA in art and illustration and enjoyed creative thinking and generating ideas.
 When she became a mum, she began to search for nourishing ways to grow and guide our children.
 She became involved with La Leche League – a breastfeeding and gentle parenting support network.
 She did the ‘First Three Years’ Course with the Steiner School in York and became inspired by connecting children with nature and gently marking the rhythms of the day.
 Through training as a Forest School Leader 7 years ago, she heard that there are many different ways around the world that people educate their children.
 She found Re-evaluation Co-counselling and enjoyed the amazing Liberation work and healing that this movement brings.

-Laura went to community camps, and starting learning about indigenous peoples wisdom in how society can be, about community, ceremonies and marking special occasions.
+Laura went to community camps, and started learning about indigenous peoples wisdom in how society can be, about community, ceremonies and marking special occasions.
 She volunteered at a girls wilderness camp in Wales.
 A few years ago, she heard about ‘The Art of Mentoring’, went to an introduction to The 8 Shields in Ireland, loved it and went to do Ring 1 of The Art of Mentoring in Scotland and then Ring 2 the following year.
 She took part in a Life Stage Honouring course led by Sal Gencarelle – learning the importance of marking life transitions- different periods in our lives and how it leads to our well being and healthy culture.
 She also made environmentally responsible Jewellery using designs inspired by nature, storytelling and herbal lore.
 She learned to read the tracks left by our wild creatures and understand the language of birds.